ProceduresGovernment

 #permalink to section

-During the first quarter of 2025, the labor informality of Coordinators and Department Heads in Construction, Repair and Maintenance reached a 11.5%, which implied a decrease from 0.73 percentage points compared to the fourth quarter of 2024 (12.2%).
+During the first quarter of 2025, the labor informality of Coordinators and Department Heads in Construction, Repair and Maintenance reached a 0%, which implied remained from 0 percentage points compared to the fourth quarter of 2024 (0%).

 Labor Informality by State